BhaskarBoora/lesson2/README.md

 # lesson2
-This lesson was done as a practice to learn SVM(Support Vecotr Machine).I trained the model and rralised that SVM takes way more training time as compared to Naive_Baiyes.
+This lesson was done as a practice to learn SVM(Support Vecotr Machine).I trained the model and realised that SVM takes way more training time as compared to Naive_Baiyes.
+However,if we reduced the training set to its original 1% size ,the accuracy came down to 89% as compared to 99% earlier and it was observed that now the training time was reduced siginificantly.